 Credit: 0.25 per quarter for Intro to Entrepreneurship and Entrepreneurship Projects.
-Credit varies for Guided Study.
+Credit varies for PBL.

 Honors Opportunity: No

-Prerequisites: None for the Intro course; completion of the Intro course or its equivalent for the Projects course and for Guided Study.
+Prerequisites: None for the Intro course; completion of the Intro course or its equivalent for the Entrepreneurial Projects course and for PBL.